ArcherBright123/eeleM/README.md

 + Side B has 9's effects for every number, so you basically hit a nine Every time (Did not change the number animations though, but the sound effects have been patched)

+# Ness:

+Plus:

++ Pk Fire is now 4 times faster (I hate it, but its there)
++ Pk thunder has a massive hitbox

+# DK Changes:

+Plus:

++ DK only takes 1 swing to fully charge Neutral B
++ Has a good vertical recovery.

 Please Feel Free to Buy Me A Coffee (Although i am too young to drink it) and edit this yourself.
 Thanks!